BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 So it’s a clear win for Shopify when it comes to the choice of apps available to merchants, with a much wider range of add-on features and integrations with third-party tools being provided by the platform.

-You can browse Shopify apps here.
+You can browse the available Shopify apps here.

 Using BigCommerce and Shopify on mobile devices